willmendesneto/nodebots-javascript-and-robotic-in-a-real-world-en/manuscript/dando-suporte-ao-seu-codigo-em-varios-sistemas-operacionais.md

 ![Appveyor Site](images/image46.png)

-On the login page we have some options listed with support for some of the major code repositories on the internet.
+On the login page, we have some options listed with support for some of the major code repositories on the internet.
 In this option we will use Github, to facilitate the next steps, but it is worth remembering that you can use any of the options supported for *login*.

 ![Logging in to Appveyor](images/image44.png)